 Effective Risk Management

-Individuals and organisations can enhance risk management by identifying hazards and assessing associated risks.
+Individuals and organizations can enhance risk management by identifying hazards and assessing associated risks.
 This process may involve undertaking risk assessment training to gain expertise and implementing safety protocols, engineering controls, administrative measures, and personal protective equipment (PPE) to reduce the likelihood and severity of harm.

 Resource Allocation